RileyDaria/myIIT-redesign-production/task-analysis/taskanalysis.md

 #### Dr. Stolley
 #### Project 3
 ---
+# Task

+Our task is to see the blance that you owe Illinois Tech and pay that balance off in full.

 # Step 1

 The user is prompted with the following welcome screen at IIT’s homepage.